Frequently Asked Questions

 When and how will I be notified about my application status?

-The JRJ Grant Board will likely meet in August 2019 to making funding decisions.
+The JRJ Grant Board will likely meet in November 2020 to make funding decisions.
 While meetings of the JRJ Grant Board are Open Meetings, applicants are not required to attend.
 The Board's funding decisions will be based solely upon the information provided in each qualified applicant's JRJ Application Packet.
-Applicants will receive award notices indicating whether they have received grant funding by September 2019.
+Applicants will receive award notices indicating whether they have received grant funding by January 2021.

 How will my award be applied to my loan?